cunarist/rinf/README.md

 ## Extra Steps

-If you are targeting Android, iOS, or the web, there are extra steps involved.
+If you are targeting Android, macOS, iOS, or the web, there are extra steps involved.
 Refer to [flutter_rust_bridge docs](https://cjycode.com/flutter_rust_bridge/template/setup.html).

 # 🗃️ Setting Up